sindresorhus/query-string/readme.md

 Extract the URL and the query string as an object.

 Returns an object with a `url` and `query` property.

-If the `parseFragmentIdentifier` is `true`, the object will also contain a `fragmentIdentifier` property.
+If the `parseFragmentIdentifier` option is `true`, the object will also contain a `fragmentIdentifier` property.

 ```js
 const queryString = require('query-string');